Dave Ritchie (ice hockey)

 David Alexander Ritchie (October 1, 1891 – March 6, 1973) was a Canadian professional ice hockey player who played nine seasons in the National Hockey Association (NHA) and the National Hockey League (NHL) for the Quebec Bulldogs, Montreal Wanderers, Ottawa Senators, Toronto Arenas and Montreal Canadiens.
-He scored the first goal in NHL history, on December 19, 1917 as a member of the Wanderers in a game against the Toronto Arenas.
+He scored the first goal in NHL history, on December 19, 1917, as a member of the Wanderers in a game against the Toronto Arenas.

 Playing career

+Ritchie started his amateur career with the Montreal Westmount in his hometown of Montreal, and would later join the Grand-Mère Hockey Club in the Interprovincial Amateur Hockey Union.
+Grand-Mère had one of the better amateur sides in hockey in the early to mid-1910s, with Ritchie as one of its key players, and in 1913–14 they played for the Allan Cup against the Regina Victorias, losing out in the final series 5 goals to 10 (4-6, 1-4).

 Ritchie turned professional in 1914 when he signed as a free agent with the Quebec Bulldogs of the National Hockey Association.
-In three years with Quebec he had 43 points in 56 games.
-He scored a career high of 17 goals in 1916–17 and finished seventh in league scoring.
+In three years with Quebec, he had 43 points in 56 games.
+He scored a career-high of 17 goals in 1916–17 and finished seventh in league scoring.

 The 1916–17 season was the last season of the NHA's existence and the Bulldogs suspended operations for two years.
 The team's players were dispersed among the new teams in the NHL, and Ritchie was selected by the Montreal Wanderers.
 He scored the first goal in National Hockey League history in the league's first game, between the Wanderers and the Toronto Arenas on December 19, 1917.
 A couple of weeks later, on January 2, 1918, the Wanderers' home rink, the Montreal Arena, was destroyed in a fire.
 The team withdrew from the league and Ritchie was selected by the Ottawa Senators, with whom he played the remainder of the season.

 In the middle of the 1918–19 NHL season, on January 17, 1919, Ritchie signed with the Toronto Arenas and played in four of the club's remaining ten games.
 Before the start of the 1919–20 NHL season, he was transferred to the Quebec Bulldogs, who had resumed operations and joined the NHL.
 Ritchie played in all but one of the team's 24 games that season and scored six goals.
-At the end of the 1919–20 season the Bulldogs moved to Hamilton, Ontario and were renamed the Tigers.
+At the end of the 1919–20 season, the Bulldogs moved to Hamilton, Ontario and were renamed the Tigers.
 The Tigers traded Ritchie to the Montreal Canadiens before the start of the 1920–21 season.
 He played only six games that season and quit to become a referee.
 He returned to the Canadiens in 1924 and played seven games over the next two seasons.

 Dave Ritchie died in Montreal in 1973.